LuigiFerraioli/LuigiFerraioli/README.md

 ### Hi there 👋
-I'm Luigi Ferraioli, currently pursuing a Master's degree in Mechatronics, following two Bachelor's degrees in Mechanical and Mechatronical Engineering.
-With a passion for robotics and automation, I specialize in ROS2, C++, and Python.
+I'm Luigi Ferraioli, a Mechatronics Engineer with a Master's degree in Mechatronics, following two Bachelor's degrees in Mechanical and Mechatronics Engineering.
+With a strong passion for robotics and automation, I specialize in ROS2, C++, and Python.

-- 🔭 I’m currently working on the [Defacto research project](https://bmdv.bund.de/SharedDocs/DE/Artikel/DG/mfund-projekte/defacto.html)
-- 🔬 My previous project involved implementing an autonomous drone in the research project [5URVIVE](https://5urvive.de/).
+- 🔬 My project experience includes:
+  - Developing and implementing an autonomous drone as part of the [5URVIVE research project](https://5urvive.de/).
+  - Contributing to the ongoing [Defacto research project](https://bmdv.bund.de/SharedDocs/DE/Artikel/DG/mfund-projekte/defacto.html), focusing on digitalization and automation in transport systems.
 - 🎓 Additionally, I have experience as a tutor for Python and ROS2
 - 🌱 I’m currently learning to improve my skills in C++ and delve deeper into embedded systems.
 - 💬 I enjoy working with ROS2 and Gazebo, building digital twins that facilitate testing and implementing new technologies.